 2. Parking meter: $700.
 After putting all the change from your car’s ashtray into a parking meter day after day, shouldn’t this be a freebie?
 Alas, Long Beach would bill you $700.

-4. Street light: $5,342.
-In Concord, replacement of the standard 20-foot pole includes $3,000 for setting a new foundation, and contracting out the work to erect the pole costs $1,150.
+4. Streetlight: $5,342.
+In Concord, replacement of the standard 20-foot pole includes $3,000 for setting a new foundation and contracting out the work to erect the pole costs $1,150.
 Like the guardrail, Concord’s estimate doesn’t include extra costs if city workers respond after regular business hours.

 5. Stop sign: $511.
 Like many bills, labor costs quickly add to the overall cost.
-In Concord, the sign itself is only $50, but a few extra parts, some equipment and a maintenance worker billed at $73 an hour and a general laborer billed at $55 an hour increase the expense.
+In Concord, the sign is $50, but a few extra parts, some equipment and a maintenance worker billed at $73 an hour and a general laborer billed at $55 an hour increase the expense.
 Add in more money if you hit the stop sign at night.
 And no, you can’t install the new sign yourself.

-8. Concrete barrier: $414 for a 6-foot section -- though they’re usually strung together in miles-long chains.
-Again, this is a Caltrans estimate based on average prices in the state, and costs vary by region.
+8. Concrete barrier: $414 for a 6-foot section.
 Prices vary from $42 to $130 per linear foot, so at the average cost of $69 per foot, a 6-foot section would cost $414.

 9. Roadside sign: $266.
 That’s for a small one on a wood post in California, according to Caltrans.
 It could be a simple “Turn Ahead” sign or a more expensive two-post sign that costs $620 to replace.

 10. Orange barrels. $86.80.
 If you buy more than five, the price goes down to $78.10.
 But if you hit more than five, you may have bigger issues.
 Bonus orange-plastic buy: Traffic cones are $18.50.